jkoelker/dcos-docs-site/pages/1.13/monitoring/logging/logging-api/index.md

 ## Discovery Endpoints

-Master routes which are serving task logs are also called *'discovery endpoints'*.
+Master routes which are serving task logs are also called **discovery endpoints**.
 When the user makes a GET request to a discovery endpoint, the user is redirected to the agent node with the desired endpoint.

 The parameters used in the request come from mesos `state.json` and are called "task metadata".